Outsider (Three Days Grace album)

-Outsider is the sixth studio album by Canadian rock band Three Days Grace.
+Outsider is the sixth studio album by the Canadian rock band Three Days Grace.
 It was released on March 9, 2018 through RCA Records.
 The album was produced by two of the band's prior producers, Gavin Brown and Howard Benson but also by members of the band themselves.
 It is the second album to feature Matt Walst as lead vocalist.

-The album was preceded by the release of its first single, "The Mountain".
+The album debuted on the Billboard 200 at number 24 and sold 17,000 copies in the US in its first week.
+The album also peaked at number nine on the Canadian Albums Chart.

 Background and recording

 Once the tour for their 2015 album Human concluded, the band decided to take time off to work on the next album "in as much isolation as possible," according to drummer Neil Sanderson.
 The band desired, Sanderson explained, to "get a break and find the space to create."
 To accomplish this, the group spent a year writing at rural properties owned by Sanderson and bassist Brad Walst.
 The first song they wrote was the album's lead single, "The Mountain".
 According to Brad Walst, the group wrote and recorded around 20 songs, selecting the album tracks by "vibe" in order for the album to have "a good sequence to it."

 Talking about the themes found on the album, Sanderson said "I think there's a common thread that talks about how to navigate your way through modern life and being bombarded by information and feelings and beliefs.
 We don't have all the answers here, but we definitely do bring up the topic a lot."
 He also revealed that lead vocalist Matt Walst was much more involved in the songwriting, messages, and concepts than on Human, which was Matt's first since joining the band in 2013.
 Brad Walst also stated that the album is about "the journey to find your place."
 The background electronic aspects of the album were influenced by Bring Me the Horizon's 2015 album That's the Spirit.

-The band embarked on a headlining tour called, "The Outsider Tour" in 2018.
-The group also supported Avenged Sevenfold and Prophets of Rage on the "End of the World Tour" that same year.
+The band embarked on a headlining tour called, The Outsider tour in 2018.
+The group also supported Avenged Sevenfold and Prophets of Rage on the End of the World tour that same year.